1969 San Diego Padres season

 The 1969 San Diego Padres season was the inaugural season in franchise history.
 They joined the National League along with the Montreal Expos via the 1969 Major League Baseball expansion.
-In their inaugural season, the Padres went 52–110 (the same record as their expansion counterpart), finishing last in the National League's newly created Western Division, 41 games behind the division champion Atlanta Braves.
-The Padres finished last in the majors as a team in runs scored (468), hits (1,203) and batting average (.225).
+In their inaugural season, the Padres went 52–110 (the same record as their expansion counterpart), finishing last in the newly created National League West, 41 games behind the division champion Atlanta Braves.
+The Padres finished last in the majors as a team in runs scored (468), hits (1,203) and batting average (225).

 Offseason

 Expansion draft

 The 1968 MLB expansion draft was held on October 14, 1968.
 Below is a list of players drafted by the Padres.
 "Pick" refers to the overall draft position of a pick.